jhpyle/docassemble/_docs/initial.md

 ## <a name="javascript"></a><a name="css"></a>Javascript and CSS files

-If you are a web developer and you know how to write [HTML], [Javascript], and [CSS], you can embed [HTML] in your interview text.
+If you are a web developer and you know how to write [HTML], [JavaScript], and [CSS], you can embed [HTML] in your interview text.
-You can also bring [Javascript] and [CSS] files into the user's browser.
+You can also bring [JavaScript] and [CSS] files into the user's browser.

-For example, the following interview brings in a [Javascript] file, [`my-functions.js`], and a [CSS] file, [`my-styles.css`], into the user's browser.
+For example, the following interview brings in a [JavaScript] file, [`my-functions.js`], and a [CSS] file, [`my-styles.css`], into the user's browser.
 These files are located in the `data/static` folder of the same [package] in which the interview is located.